To get compensation, a person must be a victim of a certain kind of crime.

 To be eligible for compensation, victims must be:

-- Victim is a California resident at the time of the crime.
+- A California resident at the time of the crime, or

-- Cooperate reasonably with police and court officials to arrest and prosecute the offender (exceptions may apply).
+- Cooperate with police and court officials to arrest and prosecute the offender

 - Not have been involved in events leading to the crime.

-- Committed a crime that could be charged as a felony at the time the qualifying crime occurred.
+- Not have committed a felony at the time of the crime

 Crimes covered by CalVCB include but are not limited to: